alisazhou/examplejs/README.md

 [Greenkeeper](https://greenkeeper.io/) is being used to automatically create pull requests.

 # Setup
-- be sure to symlink pre-push hook to .git/hooks/pre-push, and have it executable. won't need to do it after git 2.9
+- be sure to symlink pre-commit hook to .git/hooks/pre-commit, and have it executable. won't need to do it after git 2.9

 #### Kanban Bananas